 We instantly thought we had to move to a bigger apartment – so the baby could have a nursery – but the rent of $600 + per week put us off.

 People asked us when we were planning to move.
 It was simply expected that we would move to a bigger place.
 We told them we’d consider it when the baby was mobile.

 The truth is little babies don’t need much more than some floor space for tummy time and a place to sleep.
 We started travelling when our baby was four months old, right when he was about to outgrow his bassinet, so in the end a small apartment was fine for us.

 Since then we’ve stayed in studios and one-bedroom apartments and we are totally comfortable in small spaces.

 Ditch the Car

 One of the side benefits of our expensive but dingy apartment was its proximity to work and the hospital.
 My husband ran home from work every day.
-It was free exercise and saved five bus fares every week.
+It was free exercise (active transport is one of my favourite money-saving tips) and saved five bus fares every week.
 Before I got enormous – really, I was like a walking blimp – I walked home from work.

 We had planned to get a taxi home but it was a sunny day so we ended up walking – with baby in the ergo carrier on my husband’s chest.
 And me checking every minute that he hadn’t stopped breathing.

 Don’t Buy Everything!